 Which Heat Pump is Best for Me?

 Both traditional and hydronic heat pumps offer a more efficient and environmentally friendly way to heat and cool your home.
 If you have found your way to reading this article, you are likely living in a home or residence with an existing hydronic heat pump system.
-Hydronic heat pumps are a specialized type of system with limited manufacturers and service providers.
-If your system is currently in need of a repair it may be more difficult to find contractors trained in servicing these types of units (Upton Air provides hydronic heat pump service, repair, installation and maintenance).
+Hydronic heat pumps are a specialized type of system with limited manufacturers.
+If your system is currently in need of a repair it may be more difficult to find contractors trained in servicing these types of units.
 Lead times for replacing existing hydronic heat pump systems can also be longer as local suppliers do not carry these types of systems.

 In contrast, if you want to upgrade your existing HVAC system and save on monthly utility bills, a traditional heat pump can be easily installed.